neoclide/redismru.vim/Readme.md

 _node script is used for async file validte_

-* install this plugin with plugin manager like vim-plug by:
+* install this plugin and unite.vim with plugin manager like vim-plug by:

+        Plug 'Shougo/unite.vim'
         Plug 'chemzqm/redismru.vim'

 * CD to the project root and run:

         npm install

-## ♨ Usage
+##♨ Usage

 * Open unite source with redismru source like: